CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides good, concrete code examples across multiple mobile platforms, making it actionable for writing individual tests.
-However, it lacks workflow guidance for test infrastructure setup, CI integration, flaky test handling, and device farm usage—all mentioned in the skill description.
-The best practices section is generic advice Claude already knows, wasting token budget.
+The skill provides good, actionable code examples across multiple mobile testing frameworks, making it easy to get started with basic test writing.
+However, it lacks workflow guidance for test infrastructure setup, CI/CD integration, flaky test handling, and device farm configuration — all topics mentioned in the skill description.
+The best practices section is generic advice Claude already knows, wasting tokens that could be used for more valuable operational guidance.

 Suggestions